SICA Annual Meeting

 Time commitments are minimal and can accommodate busy lives; however regular attendance at meetings is required.

-Throughout the year SICA hosts three community events: the Annual Spring meeting, providing volunteers for the 4th of July Flat Half Flat, and hosting the Annual Island picnic in August.
+Throughout the year SICA hosts three community events: the Annual Spring meeting, providing volunteers for the 4th of July Flat Half Flat, and hosting the Annual Island picnic in August or September.

 The Association also has standing committees that deal a variety of topics.